noahward/smart-spend-api/README.md

 - Create an account secured by token authentication
 - Add your spending/saving accounts and upload transactions to them
-- Categorize your transactions
-- Utilize the default categories or create your own
+- Categorize your transactions by utilizing the default categories or creating your own
 - Develop a budget to fit your needs and allocate funds to areas of spending
 - Receive insights into your spending habits through an intuitive dashboard